Back to All Events

 Healing Starts with Trust.

 For patients to heal, they must first be heard.
-In a field marked by racial disparities and institutional harm, this Action Lab brings together health providers, public health leaders, and patient advocates to co-create systems of care rooted in dignity, equity, and trust.
+In a field marked by racial, gender, and disability disparities and institutional harm, this Action Lab brings together health providers, public health leaders, and patient advocates to co-create systems of care rooted in dignity, equity, and trust.
 It’s time to treat trust as a health outcome.

 Across four powerful days, reimagine systems of care alongside the people they’re meant to serve.
-Build policies, protocols, and healing-centered practices that honor lived experience, repair past harms, and rebuild trust in institutions that have too often caused pain.
-Healthcare can heal—but only if we redesign it for dignity and equity.
+Develop policies, protocols, and healing-centered practices that respect lived experiences, address past harms, and rebuild trust in institutions that have too often caused harm.
+Health and healthcare can heal—but only if we redesign them for dignity and equity.

-The Re/Designing Trust Action Lab: Health & Healthcare will culminate with co-created trust-based interventions to be publicly disseminated for industry-wide systems change.
+The Re/Designing Trust Action Lab: Health & Healthcare will culminate in co-created trust-based interventions that will be publicly disseminated to drive industry-wide systems change.

 This is not a retreat.
 It’s a reckoning.
 Walk in with a problem.
 Walk out with a plan—and a community.